saidsef/argocd-applicationsets-services/README.md

 # ArgoCD ApplicationSet Services [![Chart](https://github.com/saidsef/argocd-applicationsets-services/actions/workflows/charts.yml/badge.svg)](#deployment)

-A Helm chart for ArgoCD ApplicationSet, this uses a pull request generator to automatically discover open pull requests within an repository.
+A [Helm chart for ArgoCD ApplicationSet](./charts/applicationset/README.md), this uses a pull request generator to automatically discover open pull requests within an repository.

 ## What does it do and how does it work?
 [ApplicationSets](https://argocd-applicationset.readthedocs.io/en/stable/) interact with ArgoCD by creating, updating, managing, and deleting ArgoCD Applications.
 The ApplicationSets job is to make sure that the ArgoCD Application remains consistent with the declared ApplicationSet resource.
 ApplicationSets can be thought of as sort of an “Application factory”.
 It takes an ApplicationSet and outputs one or more ArgoCD Applications.

-This helm chart implements Pull Request generator of ApplicationSet, it uses API of an SCMaaS provider (eg GitHub) to automatically discover open pull requests within an repository via **label**.
+This helm chart implements Pull Request generator of ApplicationSet, it uses API of an SCMaaS provider (GitHub) to automatically discover open pull requests within an repository via **label**.
 This fits well with the style of building a test environment when you create a pull request.

 > Branch name(s) must be [RFC 1123](https://www.rfc-editor.org/rfc/rfc1123) subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character
 ## Prerequisite